zero2one/HAMmP/documentation/Installation/Drupal-Drush.md

 ### Set the environment variable

 You can set an environment variable for your vhosts.
-Drush is run trough cli and does not know about the vhost settings.
+Drush is run through cli and does not know about the vhost settings.

 You can set the environment variable in the drushrc.php file: